cucumber/cucumber-jvm/junit-platform-engine/README.md

 </dependency>
 ```

-This will allow the IntelliJ IDEA, Eclipse, Maven, Gradle, ect, to discover, select and execute Cucumber scenarios.
+This will allow the IntelliJ IDEA, Eclipse, Maven, Gradle, ect, to discover,
+select and execute Cucumber scenarios.

 ## Maven Surefire workaround ##

-Maven Surefire () and Gradle Test ([gradle/#4773](https://github.com/gradle/gradle/issues/4773)) does not yet support
+Maven Surefire does not yet support discovery of non-class based test as a
-discovery of non-class based test.
-As a work around you can use the antrun plugin to start the the JUnit Platform
+workaround you can use the antrun plugin to start the the JUnit Platform
 Console Launcher.

 ```xml